aaron-nuy/GApisVtables/README.md

 # Issues
-If the functions offsets are wrong post an issue or contact me or fix it yourself you coward
+If the functions offsets are wrong post an issue or contact me or fix it yourself